Nigerian security forces committed ‘massacre’ to stop peaceful protest, report finds

 The Nigerian military and police did not immediately respond to requests for comment.

-Word of the killings sparked international outrage last year as photos showing bloodied protesters — some holding the Nigerian flag — flooded social media.
+Word of the killings sparked international outrage last year as photos of bloodied protesters — some holding the Nigerian flag — flooded social media.
 Confusion abounded after security forces declared they had discharged only blanks meant to bruise and scare those breaking a curfew.

+Nigeria’s information minister backed those claims, calling what transpired a “massacre without blood or bodies.”

 Tens of thousands of demonstrators had been marching in cities across Africa’s most populous country for weeks against police brutality.
 They sought the end of a notorious unit called the Special Anti-Robbery Squad (SARS), which was widely known for abuses of power.
 The grass-roots movement went viral globally.
 Megastars including Beyoncé and Rihanna shared the hashtag: #EndSARS.

-Before the massacre, hundreds of protesters had camped out near the Lekki tollgate, blasting music and sharing meals.
+Before the massacre, hundreds of protesters had camped out near the Lekki toll gate, blasting music and sharing meals.
 Video captured people dancing, chanting and waving Nigerian flags.
-The gathering convened in the days after President Muhammadu Buhari agreed to abolish the SARS unit, and protesters said they would not stop until they saw meaningful reform of the nation’s law enforcement.
+The gathering convened in the days after the president abolished the SARS unit, and protesters said they would not stop until they saw meaningful reform of the nation’s law enforcement.

 The mood soured when soldiers arrived just before sundown.
 Some demonstrators sat cross-legged in quiet defiance, according to live streams from the evening.
 Then chaos broke out.